 To make them more budget-friendly and quicker to prep, I use canned salmon.

-Keep a few cans of salmon and tuna stashed in your pantry, and you can pull together a fast, healthy, and legitimately tasty dinner on the fly (these Avocado Tuna Cakes and the Salmon Quinoa Cakes in my cookbook are perfect examples).
+Keep a few cans of salmon and tuna stashed in your pantry, and you can pull together a fast, healthy, and legitimately tasty dinner on the fly (these Avocado Tuna Cakes and the Salmon Cakes in my cookbook are perfect examples).

 Canned salmon is widely available, even if you don’t have easy access to fresh seafood.

 For another easy appetizer recipe that uses already prepared salmon, Salmon Dip pleases a crowd with hot smoked salmon.